 institution, a brand-new concept in the world.
 The one thing Paul wanted was

-for the gospel to be etched into social consciousness.
-In other words, he was
+for the gospel to be etched into social consciousness; in other words, he was

 all for advertising.
 Corporations today spend millions of dollars on

-advertisement with the hope that their product becomes a household name.
+advertisements in hope that their product becomes a household name.
 Paul

 felt no different about the gospel; he wanted everyone to hear about Jesus.